andriesbron/Ffmbash/README.md

 ## Features
 - Handpick devices and framerate as you launch the script
 - Add command line options to load templates or commands
-- Define ffmpeg commands you want to use through command files (see command directory)
+- Define ffmpeg multiple commands that can be selected through command line or templates (see command directory)
-- Define templates that sets the command and contains configurations for that command (see templates directory)
+- Define templates that sets the ffmpeg command and holds the configuration for that command (see templates directory)
 - Add a dtstart and a dtend to the template to start the stream at a particular date and time

 **Advice: test your configuration before relying on it.**